quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 - Be concise, avoid text / code duplication.
 - Link to the external sources which are used as master information sources and are usually updated more frequently, like [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Vue.js API](https://vuejs.org/v2/api/) rather than compiled tutorials which tend to be outdated soon.
 - Do the proofreading before opening a PR
-- Do not repeat texts from other sources, but repeat keep only things which are relevant and shows in a context Quasar specific features
+- Do not repeat texts from other sources, but keep only things which are relevant and shows in a context Quasar specific features
 - Use official names.
 For example use `Firebase` instead of `firebase`
 - Exclude from PR all drafts and unfinished pages